canmod/macpan2/inst/starter_models/macpan_base/README.md

-The McMasterPandemic model ([Bolker et al. 2024](#ref-macpan)), which is modified SEIR model that incorporates additional infectious compartments to reflect the current knowledge of COVID-19 epidemiology.
-Exposed individuals enter four infectious compartments characterized by the individuals symptom status (asymptomatic, pre-symptomatic, mild, and severe).
+The McMasterPandemic model ([Bolker et al. 2024](#ref-macpan)), which is modified SEIR model that incorporates additional infectious compartments to reflect COVID-19 epidemiology.
+Exposed individuals enter four infectious compartments characterized by symptom status (asymptomatic, pre-symptomatic, mild, and severe).
 Severely infected individuals require care through hospital and/or Intensive Care Unit (ICU) compartments and either recover or die.
 This model was used throughout the pandemic to support public health responses (e.g.,
 <https://mac-theobio.github.io/forecasts/outputs/ON_accuracy.html>).

-# Packages Used
+# Packages and Settings Used

 The code in this article uses the following packages.